desmos-labs/desmos/docs/architecture/adr-010-mutual-dtags-exchange.md

 ## Test Cases [optional]
 The following tests cases needs to be added:
-1) Accept a transfer without specifying a new DTag;
+1) Accept a transfer specifying the receiver DTag;
 2) Swap two profiles DTags;
 3) Replace DTag with valid DTag;
 4) Replace DTag with invalid DTag.